HamzaHassanIrshad/clo835_final_project/demo.md

 - ✅ Verify AWS credentials are valid
 - ✅ Test all commands beforehand
 - ✅ Have backup plans for any potential issues
+- ✅ Prepare the background-new.svg file for S3 upload

 ### **During the Demo:**